 Part 3 – Selection

 You will be notified if you have been selected to join the Rhode Island Teaching Policy Fellowship.
-If accepted, you will commit to attending the kick-off convening at the end of February (exact date TBD) and monthly sessions throughout the fellowship.
+If accepted, you will commit to attending the kick-off convening at the beginning of April (exact date TBD) and monthly sessions throughout the fellowship.